bocchino/AppleCore/README.txt

 -avm-drive=D - Instruct the assembler to look for the AVM source fiels
     in drive D (default 1).

+These compiler options handle most common cases.
+Finer control over what goes where in memory can be achieved by compiling everything in include mode and writing a short assembly language program to glue the pieces together.
+You might do this if the whole program won't fit in memory, or if you need the program to occupy discontinuous parts of memory (e.g., to wrap it around the hi-res graphics pages).
+See
+${APPLECORE}/Examples/Chain for an example of how to do this.

 9. THE APPLECORE VIRTUAL MACHINE

 The AppleCore compiler compiles AppleCore source files to byte code